 - Clause 1.
 The instructions shall read: "INSTRUCTIONS TO VOTERS: Rank as many of the following candidates as you wish to see elected, from most to least preferable (1 to no more than [number of candidates])."

 - Clause 2.
-The options shall be the candidates in random order, as certified by the Election Administrator under penalty of perjury, followed by "Abstain."
+The options shall be the candidates in random or alphabetical order, as certified by the Election Administrator under penalty of perjury, followed by "Abstain."

 Section 4.
 Approval Elections

 For approval election ballots, Member States shall choose whether to approve the candidate, reject the candidate, or abstain.